playtron-os/playtron-sdk/cpp/README.md

 All examples will only function properly in GameOS where the libraries and dlls are provided.

 IMPORTANT: These examples will only work on GameOS Beta 1.1 version and up!
-IMPORTANT 2: The wallet UI to approve/reject transactions might not be released with Beta 1.1 and come with a later version, thus making web3 examples not fully testable.
+IMPORTANT 2: The wallet UI to approve/reject transactions might not be released with Beta 1.1 and come with a later version, thus making sui examples not fully testable.

 ### Attestation